apache/skywalking/docs/en/How-to-release.md

 Hi All,
 This is a call for vote to release Apache SkyWalking (Incubating) version x.y.z.

+The Apache SkyWalking community has tested, voted and approved the proposed release of Apache SkyWalking (Incubating) x.y.z

+We now kindly request the Incubator PMC members review and vote on this incubator release.

+Skywalking is an APM (application performance monitor), especially for microservice, Cloud Native and container-based architecture systems.
+Also known as a distributed tracing system.
+It provides an automatic way to instrument applications: no need to change any of the source code of the target application;
+and an collector with an very high efficiency streaming module.

 Vote Thread:

  * From `list.apache.org`